-GRI 207 1.
+GRI 207-1.
 TAX APPROACH

-i.
-Whether the organisation has a tax strategy,

-ii.
-Governance body or executive-level position that formally reviews and approves the tax strategy and the frequency of reviews.
+- i.
+Whether the organisation has a tax strategy, and if so if publicly available. - ii.
+Governance body or executive-level position that formally reviews and approves the tax strategy and the frequency of reviews. - iii.

-iii.
 Approach to regulatory compliance.